 - Reduce stress.
 Stress reduction and relaxation play a big part in staying healthy as you age.
 Make sure to schedule in time for enjoyable activities.
 Meditation, tai chi, yoga, and massage are some effective methods to reduce stress.

-- Maintain a healthy weight.
-Ask your doctor about a healthy weight range for your height and age.
-See a nutritionist for help deciding what to eat and what to avoid.
+- Maintain a moderate weight.
+Ask your doctor about a moderate weight range for your height and age.
+Connect with a dietitian for help deciding what to eat and what to avoid.
 They can also give you tips for losing weight.

 You can’t turn back the clock, but when it comes to type 2 diabetes, you do have some control over your condition.